Treatment Programs: Alcohol and Drug Addiction Treatment

 "AA and 12 Step Programs isn't for everyone.
-And, in some cases, an individual needs professional care before and after other support programs designed for after-care."
+And, in some cases, an individual needs professional care before and after other alcohol and drug addiction support programs that are designed for after-care."

 1).
 You can keep looking for something different that works for you.
-And, I do sincerely hope that you find it.
-(Regardless of what approach you try).
-It is sad to watch any alcoholic and their family suffer alcoholic torture.... and I believe that anything that will help anyone to get and relief from alcoholic torture should be a try!
+And, I do sincerely hope that you find it -- regardless of what approach you try.
+It is sad to watch any alcoholic or drug addict and their family and loved one's suffer alcoholic addiction torture.... and I believe that anything that will help anyone to get help and relief from the torture should be worth a try!

 2).
-You can always change your mind about AA, and give it another try.
+You can always change your mind about AA, or another 12 Step Program and give it another try.
 We have heard from numerous individuals that tried AA, over and over and over again -- and, it didn't work for them.
 Then, they happened to discover -- that they were doing it wrong within AA!
-So, they let go absolutely of their preconceived ideas about AA, and how it was supposed to be done -- went back, tried it again, and it worked for them!
+So, they let go absolutely of their preconceived ideas about the 12 Step Treatment approach, and how it was supposed to be done -- went back, tried it differently, and it worked for them!

 3).
-You can seek professional, medical, or scientific approaches to treating your alcoholism and/or drug addiction.
+You can seek professional, medical, and/or scientific approaches to treating your alcoholism and/or drug addiction.
 This may work for you

 4).
 You can try a 12 Step Recovery Program AND seek professional, medical, or scientific approaches to treating your alcoholism and/or drug addiction.
 This might work for you.

-50. The only time you are hopeless is -- when you quit trying!
+The only time you are hopeless and helpless is: when you quit trying!

-If you or someone you care for is dependent on alcohol or drugs and believe that you need professional treatment, it is important to know that no single treatment approach is appropriate for all individuals.
+If you or someone you care for is dependent on alcohol or drugs and believe that you need professional treatment, it is important to at least give it a try and seek professional help.

 Finding the right treatment program involves careful consideration of such things as the setting, length of care, philosophical approach and your or your loved one's needs.